How to Make Your Mail Envelope Using Microsoft Word?

 If you’re looking for a unique way to send a card or a letter to a friend, you can create your mail envelope by using Microsoft Word to create a design.
 The built-in envelope templates in Word have many designs and are easy to edit.
 Microsoft Word also comes with dozens of other built-in templates.
 After choosing your template, print the image using a printer and a paper or card stock that looks like paper or card stock.

-(Searching in Google “Print and Mail Managed Services“?
+(Searching in Google “bill printing and mailing“?
 Contact us today!)

 Microsoft Word 2013 includes dozens of built-in envelope templates

 The Microsoft Word 2013 program comes with dozens of built-in mail envelope templates.
 These templates allow you to add recipient and return addresses, and you can even add electronic postage if you wish.
 You can find these templates in the Mailings tab.
 You can choose the size and color of the envelope you want from the drop-down menu, or you can customize your document completely.